gresakg/PHaiku/README.md

 ```

-If you don't have composer installed (yet), use the classic method described (here)[https://getcomposer.org/doc/01-basic-usage.md]
+If you don't have composer installed (yet), (install it)[https://getcomposer.org/doc/01-basic-usage.md#installation]
+and then install dependencies as described (here)[https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies]

 The fastest way to get up and running is simply by renaming config-sample
 and data-sample folders respectively to config and data.
 Then just change